Valeri4n/Chia-Farm-Tools/chia-tools/README.md

 This script will get current chia price and wallet for current value.
 To run continuously, use watch:
 `watch -n 60 ./wallet_check.sh`
 ### wallet_transaction_capture.sh
 This script will get all wallet transactions for a given time period, or all transactions, and include the chia price to the nearest hour prior to the transaction.
+Output file is csv format with semicolon delimiter (;).

 &nbsp;&nbsp;&nbsp;&nbsp; <sup>no flags gets all transactions</sup>
 &nbsp;&nbsp;&nbsp;&nbsp; <sup>-pm gets prior month</sup>